schitresh/computer_science/database_system/6_transactions_and_schedules.md

 - Can lead to inconsistency
 - Serializable Schedules
   - Used to verify whether the scheduling will lead to any inconsistency
-  - If any non serial transaction produces an equal outcome when executed serially
+  - These are non-serial transactions that produce an equal outcome when executed serially

 ## Conflict Serializable
 - If the schedule can be transformed into serial schedule